f5devcentral/f5-big-iq-pm-team/f5-bigiq-onboarding/README.md

 4. Update the ansible inventory files with the correct information (management IP, self IP, BIG-IQ license, master key, ...)

+Public Cloud deployments:
+  - bigiq_onboard_discovery_address should be removed unless you set a 3rd NIC on a different subnet (AWS and Azure)

 ```
 cd f5-big-iq-pm-team/f5-bigiq-onboarding
 ```

-Public Cloud deployments:

-  - bigiq_onboard_discovery_address should be equal to bigiq_onboard_server unless you set a 3rd NIC on a different subnet (AWS and Azure)
-  -

-- if small:
+- if small, edit:

 ```
 vi inventory/group_vars/bigiq-cm-01.yml